lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-3. Read in the IR .bin file of the model.
+3. The IR .bin file of the model is read.

 ```cpp
         std::string binFileName = fileNameNoExt(FLAGS_m_hp) + ".bin";